ServiceStack/vitepress-docs/docs/testing.md

     public CustomerRestExample()
     {
-        //Start your AppHost on TestFixtureSetUp
+        //Start your AppHost on OneTimeSetUp
         appHost = new AppHost()
             .Init()
             .Start(BaseUri);